IBM/aspera-cli/README.md

 #### Gem installation with signature verification

-The gem is signed with a private key, and the public certificate is available in the github repository (`certs/aspera-cli-public-cert.pem`).
+The gem is signed with a private key, and the public certificate is available in the gitHub repository (`certs/aspera-cli-public-cert.pem`).
 When installing the gem, the signature can be optionally verified.

 For [secure installation](https://guides.rubygems.org/security/#using-gems), one can install the gem with the public key:

-- import the verification certificate:
+Import the verification certificate:

 ```bash
 gem cert --add <(curl -Ls https://raw.githubusercontent.com/IBM/aspera-cli/main/certs/aspera-cli-public-cert.pem)
 ```

-- Then, install the gem:
+The user installs the gem with `HighSecurity` or `MediumSecurity`: this will succeed only of the gem is trusted:

 ```bash
 gem install -P MediumSecurity aspera-cli